John Donovan (American football): Jacksonville Jaguars

 On March 21, 2016, Donovan was hired by the Jacksonville Jaguars to be offensive quality control coach.
 After the 2016 season, he was named offensive assistant.
 Former Jaguars' offensive coordinator Nathaniel Hackett credited Donovan as "instrumental to the Jaguars' red zone plan" in their 2017 AFC Championship appearance season, which included a game that they went a perfect 6-for-6 in the red zone.
 Following the 2018 season, Donovan was named the assistant running backs coach.
 In 2019, while being coached by Donovan and Terry Robiskie, RB Leonard Fournette had his most productive season as a professional.

 Washington

 On January 10, 2020, the Washington Huskies' new head coach, Jimmy Lake, added Donovan to his coaching staff as the offensive coordinator and quarterbacks coach.

-On November 7, 2021, Donovan was fired by the Washington Huskies.
-The hire was met with substantial criticism, and Donovan's tenure at Washington was very miserable.
+In his first season, the COVID-shortened 2020 campaign, Donovan took over an offense that returned just four starters and, with a new redshirt freshman quarterback, helped lead the Huskies to a successful season, marked by efficiency, balance and precision.
+Washington was third in the nation in turnover margin (with just three turnovers) and were second in the Pac-12 in third-down conversions.
+QB Dylan Morris won Pac-12 Freshman of the Week after two of the Huskies' four games and the team finished first in the Pac-12 North.
+On November 7, 2021, Donovan was fired by the Washington Huskies; Lake was suspended, then fired shortly thereafter.
+Overall, Lake's hiring of Donovan was met with substantial criticism, and Lake and Donovan's tenure together at Washington was short and judged by most fans to be unsuccessful.
+All told, together, Lake, Donovan and Dylan Morris went 7-6.
+After the dismissal of Lake and Donovan, Morris went 0-2, and the Huskies went 0-3.